-Facebook, the social network old-timer, turns 20
+Facebook, The Social Network Old-Timer, Turns 20

 "I will never forget the day that I ran up to my high school's Mac lab and signed up for Facebook," Insider Intelligence analyst Jasmine Enberg told AFP.

-Launched as thefacebook.com by Mark Zuckerberg and three friends on February 4, 2004, the site was originally restricted to Harvard College students.
+Launched as thefacebook by Mark Zuckerberg and three friends on February 4, 2004, the site was originally restricted to Harvard College students.

 It became available to students at other US universities before opening to anyone in 2006.

-Facebook became a venue for connecting with just about anyone, anywhere and by 2023 reported being used by more than 3 billion people monthly.
+Facebook became a venue for connecting with just about anyone, anywhere and by 2023 reported being used by more than 3 billion people monthly, a 3 per cent growth over the pre vious year.

 “Facebook, when it launched, was revolutionary,” Enberg said.